TextExpander/TextExpanderTouchSDK/README.md

 - Create another App ID for the keyboard (e.g. com.smileonmymac.TextExpanderDemoApp.DemoAppKeyboard)
 - Edit the App ID to add the App Group
 - Create a Provisioning Profile for development, download it, and drag it to Xcode
-4. Select the TextExpanderDemoApp target, and in its Capbilities tab, turn your App Group on, and check the appropriate Group
+4. Select the TextExpanderDemoApp target, and in its Capabilities tab, turn your App Group on, and check the appropriate Group
-5. Select the DemoAppKeyboard target, and in its Capbilities tab, turn your App Group on, and check the appropriate Group
+5. Select the DemoAppKeyboard target, and in its Capabilities tab, turn your App Group on, and check the appropriate Group
 6. Select the TextExpanderDemoApp target, and in its Build Phases tab, add the DemoAppKeyboard to Embed App Extensions
 7. Change the appGroupIdentifier setting in SMFirstViewController, SMSecondViewController, SMThirdViewController, and KeyboardViewController to match yours (search and replace @"group.com.smileonmymac.textexpander.demoapp")
 8. Run the demo app, and update its snippets (so that they get written to the app group container)